Skip to content

 Jason Stolz CLTC, CRPC

-Because annuities vary significantly in design, many retirees make the mistake of comparing them the way they would compare bank CDs — focusing only on a headline number.
-In reality, annuities have multiple economic levers: crediting terms, participation rates, spreads, surrender schedules, income rider mechanics, payout factors, and optional features.
-Two contracts with similar-looking marketing materials can produce very different long-term outcomes depending on how those levers are structured.
-That is why the “right” annuity is never universal.
-It depends on your age, your time horizon, when (or if) you want income, how much liquidity you need, and how comfortable you are with trade-offs between flexibility and guarantees.
+Choosing the right annuity is not simply about finding the highest rate or the largest upfront bonus.
+It is about aligning a long-term financial contract with a very specific retirement objective — and then selecting the contract structure that best supports that goal over the timeline that matters most to you.
+At Diversified Insurance Brokers, we understand that annuities vary significantly in design, purpose, and economic mechanics, and that many retirees make the mistake of comparing them the way they would compare bank CDs — focusing on a headline number rather than the full picture.
+In reality, annuities have multiple economic levers that together determine long-term outcomes: crediting terms, participation rates, spreads, surrender schedules, income rider mechanics, payout factors, and optional features.
+Two contracts with similar-looking marketing materials can produce very different results depending on how those levers are structured relative to the specific goals and timeline of the investor evaluating them.
+The “right” annuity is never universal.
+It depends on your age, your time horizon, when or whether you want income, how much liquidity you need, and how comfortable you are with specific trade-offs between flexibility and guarantees.

 Compare the Right Annuity for Your Goals